exercism/c/docs/CONTRIBUTING.md

 ## Pull Requests

 It would be awesome if you follow this [simple guidelines](https://github.com/exercism/docs/blob/master/contributing/pull-request-guidelines.md) while creating your PR, but it isn't required.

+If you want to create a PR with changes that aren't quite ready to be merged to master yet (maybe you would like to discuss some  particular item, for example), create the PR as normal but add `[WIP]` to the title so that maintainers know that it isn't quite ready to be merged just yet.

 When submitting a pull request, sometimes we'll ask you to make changes before we accept the patch.